tryton/tryton/doc/index.rst

   customer location.

-The customer packing can be in one of this states:
+The customer shipment can be in one of this states:

 * Draft